 - Hyperemia of sclera and conjunctiva .

-- Appearance of yellow, white and gray spots in the cornea of the eye.
+- The appearance of yellow, white and gray spots in the cornea.

-- Reddening of mucous membranes and eye protein.
+- Redness of mucous membranes and eye protein.

 - Frequent blinking.

-- The appearance of dark streaks, localized in the inner corners of the eye.
+- The appearance of dark stains, localized in the inner corners of the eye.

-Keratitis in dogs is characterized by a rapid course, so it is quite easy to diagnose this ailment.
-The opacity of the eye cornea can be detected almost a couple of hours after the onset of the disease.
-Significantly changes the behavior of the pet - the animal becomes nervous, restless, depressed and listless, hides from the light and constantly rubs his eyes with paws.
+Keratitis in dogs is characterized by a rapid course, therefore, it is quite simple to diagnose this ailment.
+Opacification of the cornea can be detected almost two or three hours after the onset of the disease.
+The behavior of the pet changes significantly - the animal becomes nervous, restless, depressed and sluggish, hides from the light and constantly rubs its eyes with its paws.

-If you do not treat timely and start the disease, then it begins to progress, resulting in inflamed blood vessels grow into the eye cornea, making it bumpy and thickened.
+If not treated promptly and the disease starts, then it begins to progress, causing the inflamed blood vessels to grow into the eye cornea, making it nodular and thickened.

-It should be noted that keratitis is fraught with the development of complications such as the development of glaucoma, cataracts , perforation of the eye cornea, partial or complete loss of visual function.
-Therefore, if you find the first signs of keratitis in your pet, you should immediately go to the veterinary clinic for examination by a veterinarian and the appointment of a proper treatment.
+It should be noted that keratitis is fraught with the development of such complications as the development of glaucoma, cataracts , perforation of the eye cornea, partial or complete loss of visual function.
+Therefore, having found the first signs of keratitis in a pet, you should immediately go to the veterinary clinic for examination by a veterinarian and the appointment of proper treatment.